-A school is a living, breathing entity because it is a community; its faculty, staff, students, parents and friends continually contribute to its culture and to its collective personality.
+A school is a living, breathing entity because it is a community; its faculty, staff, students, parents, and friends continually contribute to its culture and to its collective personality.
 This handbook is a reflection of that community.
-It is a document that is alive and meaningful, thoughtful and purposeful.
+It is a document that is alive and meaningful, thoughtful, and purposeful.
 Its goal is to provide our community with a sense of moral purpose and cohesiveness.
 The spiritual, ethical, professional, and academic unity it promotes will enhance your experience of St. Thomas Aquinas High School.
-Because it is designed as a guide and resource, families are advised to read through the handbook carefully in order to familiarize themselves with the content.
-In addition, students and parents must sign and return the form located in the FACTS portal acknowledging their acceptance of these policies.
+Because it is designed as a guide and resource, families are advised to read the handbook carefully to familiarize themselves with the content.
+In addition, students and parents must sign and return the form acknowledging their acceptance of these policies.